 Summary: Most leaders and many consultants believe organizational cultures can be “shaped” for competitive advantage.
 This immensely popular notion is so embedded in conventional thinking that to suggest otherwise is almost heretical.
 Yet this idea is, at best, unproven beyond espoused values and at worst, deeply wishful thinking.
 The problem is not the concept but the way it is defined and operationalized in practice.
 The good news is cognitive science over the last 30 years offers strong evidence on which to base a fresh approach to culture and change, one that promises to be far more impactful and sustainable in practice.
 This article explains why current approaches are problematic and outlines this compelling alternative.

 - Improving Inclusivity and Communication In Executive Teams – Concrete Actions, Thought Piece

-Summary: A list of ideas to help improve results in diverse teams
+Summary: Get new ideas to help improve results in diverse teams.

 - Driving Change Through Career Models — An Operating System for Talent.
 White Paper, 2012

 Abstract: Using two client case studies, read how integrated talent infrastructure through career models can drive organizational transformation.
 Typical approaches to integrated talent management either lead with a technology solution and/or don’t go far enough in engaging employees.
 A career model based approach as the platform solves for this.

 Abstract: Many engineering and R&D oriented companies have 3 technical career paths: individual technical professional, management, and project/program management.
 With respect to project management, however, many of our clients struggle with whether to treat project management as a competency or a career path, or both.

 - Career Models and Culture Change at Microsoft.
 ODN Journal, 2007, David White (co-author)